MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-maui-ai.md

 ---
 title: Tutorial--Create a recommendation app with .NET MAUI and ChatGPT
-description: In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio that calls OpenAI's ChatGPT APIs to provide recommendations based on the user's location. ms.topic: tutorial ms.date: 04/26/2023 ms.custom: template-tutorial
+description: In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio that calls OpenAI's ChatGPT APIs to provide recommendations based on a location entered by the user. ms.topic: tutorial ms.date: 02/66/2024 ms.custom: template-tutorial
 ---

 # Tutorial: Create a recommendation app with .NET MAUI and ChatGPT

-In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio that calls OpenAI's ChatGPT APIs to provide recommendations based on the user's location.
+In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio that calls OpenAI's ChatGPT APIs to provide recommendations based on a location entered by the user.
 The app will have a simple UI that allows the user to enter a location and get recommendations for restaurants, hotels, and attractions.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Create a simple user interface for your .NET MAUI app
-> * Reference and bootstrap the ChatGptNet library
+> * Reference and bootstrap the Azure.AI.OpenAI library
 > * Use an API key to link your app to an OpenAI API account
-> * Make calls to the ChatGptNet library to get recommendations
+> * Make calls to the OpenAI chat APIs to get recommendations

 ## Prerequisites